You Are Already Dead

 - Vershlag, a technique from Panzer Kunst anti-cyborg martial arts, basically works like this.
 Instead of manipulating Ki, however, it sets up inside a metal body a large number of Solitary Waves (from several hundreds to tens of thousands if the Kunstler using it is good enough) that are set to converge in one point after a certain amount of time, blowing up the victim's head (and sometimes a good part of his/her surroundings).
 Bonus points for the fact that the delay set on this technique allows it to kill its victim even a month after it was set up, effectively making them live with an unavoidable death sentence.

 - In the Sechs vs Zekka fight.
 The first major blow Zekka does to Sechs' side is what kills or destroys his body.
 Everything afterward was Zekka toying with Sechs.

 - In Mahouka Koukou no Rettousei main character Tatsuya's decomposition magic instantly renders anything he wants to, into pure elements, including humans.
 You get to see a hazy outline of the person's shape before their now unbound atoms bond together.

 - Toriko has Old Lady Chiyo, who is capable of completely removing all the flesh off your bones from under your armpits to your hips with a pair of kitchen knives so fast that you don't even see her move, much less realize it for a short time.

 - In one of the tests in Hunter × Hunter, Killua was faced off against a hulking mass murderer from a high-security prison.
-Killua took three steps, then held out the killer's heart in a small bag.
+Killua took three steps, then held out the killer's still-beating heart in his hand.